AlohaYos/GeoFake/README.md

 Unless testing your app in outdoor field, you can not realize unstable behavior of GPS, Cell-tower and WiFi.

-Your fitness app draw your running route on the map exactly ?
+Your fitness app draw your running route on the map exactly ?<br />
-Your travel app get correct information while you are walking around ?
+Your travel app get correct information while you are walking around ?<br />
 These apps need moving-around-test in outdoor many times.

 For such case, iOS simulator has location-simulation debug feature.
-But that simulation is not good enouth, because it is NOT real information.
+But that simulation is not good enouth, because it is NOT using real information.

 <img src="http://newtonjapan.com/GeoPlayer/wp-content/uploads/2014/01/DiamondheadRun.png" alt="DiamondheadRun" title="DiamondheadRun" width="500" height="333" class="alignnone size-full wp-image-329" />